Marcus Silcock

 Jeremy Over

-I’m not sure why I persist in associating absurdity with happiness when the concept is rooted in death and when a human induced sixth mass extinction has recently upped the absurdity stakes significantly.
-But here we are.
-‘Now for lunch’ as Ron Padgett writes at the end of his poem ‘The Death Deal’.”
-Read more
+I’m not sure why I persist in associating absurdity with happiness when the concept is rooted in death and when a human induced sixth mass extinction has recently upped the… Read more.

 -